sporestudio/stream-server/README.md

 #### Using makefile

-- **Generating the certs**: We have the option to deploy the projects and generate the SSL certifications in an automated way with certbot.
+- **Generating the certs**: We have the option to deploy the projects and generate the SSL certificates in an automated way with certbot.

     ```bash
     $ make all
     ```

-- **Without generate the certs**: We can deploy the project without generate the SSL certifications.
+- **Without generate the certs**: We can deploy the project without generate the SSL certificates.

     ```bash
     $ make deploy